dad98253/maxmindtest/README.md

    default: "GeoLite2-Country-Blocks-IPv4.csv"
 4) The two letter iso country code for the country to filter on<br>
    default: "CN" (China)
-5) The format of the output file: 1 -> csv format similar the the input with iso code added, 2 -> iptables output, 3 -> ufw output, 4 -> BSD pf table output<br>
+5) The format of the output file: 1 -> csv format similar the the input with iso code added, 2 -> iptables output, 3 -> ufw output, 4 -> BSD pf table output, 5 -> ipset output<br>
    default: csv format
-6) The out facing interface on the firewall<br>
+6) The out facing interface on the firewall, or the setname (for ipset output)<br>
-   default: "eth0"
+   default: "eth0" or "blacklist" (depending on output option)

 The program needs to be linked against both the maxmind database library and libcsv:<br>